nattkins/digitalgarden/src/site/notes/Excalidraw/Time Machine.md

 May
 Contribute ^wvzjS6vB

+Should
-Will Contribute ^lClqmz4G
+Contribute ^lClqmz4G

+    Should
-Will Contribute ^zD8JRLnO
+    Contribute ^zD8JRLnO

 How much do need to
 grow the network to get